 Thieves Household cleaner is made from natural ingredients, and has a plant-based formula.
 You can naturally clean your home and feel good about it all.
 Who would have guessed that plants can work better than chemicals?!
 It’s better for you and also better for the environment.

-It will give you a deep, effective clean without all the nasty toxins, dangerous chemicals and gross fumes.
+It will give you a deep, effective clean without all the nasty toxic ingredients, dangerous chemicals and gross fumes.

 Safe for Kids

 When you’ve got a very curious toddler who doesn’t like hearing no, it gives me such peace knowing I don’t worry about Owen getting in the cabinets under the sink.
-Since we switched to all non-toxic products I’m calmer when I suddenly realize it’s silent!
+Since we switched to all non-toxic products like this Thieves household cleaner I’m calmer when I suddenly realize it’s silent!

 How To Use Thieves Cleaner